 Scientific research on a major scale is greatly assisted by broadband networks.
 Not only can researchers now exchange vast amounts of data of all kinds extremely rapidly, but new ways have emerged for tackling highly complex topics.
 Distributed or "grid" computing permits thousands of small computers to be joined together to analyse huge amounts of data and transmit the results to a central point.
 More broadly, the arrival of "cloud computing" makes sharing information easier and frees individual users and businesses from having to store data and programs on their own computers.
 Such systems are based on broadband networks, and offer substantial savings in the costs of hardware, software, premises and personnel.
-One forecast by market analysts suggests that at least 52 countries could benefit from cloud computing services through the addition of around USD 800 billion in net new business revenues between 2009 and 2013.
+One forecast by market analysts9 suggests that at least 52 countries could benefit from cloud computing services through the addition of around USD 800 billion in net new business revenues between 2009 and 2013.

-The power of broadband also underpins the collection, sharing and analysis of vital data on the environment, gathered via satellite, for example, or by direct sensor technology.
+The power of broadband also underpins the collection, sharing and analysis of vital data on the environment, gathered via satellite, for example, or direct sensor technology.
 This information can be used to predict natural disasters such as floods or famines.
 Wireless broadband in particular also provides a platform for reliable communications in the event of natural disasters, when terrestrial communication networks are often damaged or destroyed.
 In addition, broadband can deliver such services as telemedicine to disaster sites.

 Climate change - an origin of extreme weather events - can be tackled through the energy efficiencies that broadband brings across industrial sectors.
 Better stock control and distribution through using networks to track radio-frequency identification (RFID) tags on goods, means fewer trucks on the road.

 Video-conferencing means less travel.
 Electronic media, such as e-books, mean that fewer physical products need to be manufactured.

-Box 1.4 Broadband supports intelligent energy use
+Box 3: Broadband supports intelligent energy use

-Broadband technologies are enabling intelligent home networks that can assist in controlling indoor climates and monitoring energy.
+Broadband technologies are leading to intelligent home networks that can assist in controlling indoor climates and monitoring energy.
 Taking these concepts further leads to the development of smart buildings, smart cities and smart communities.

 An example is the Urban Energy Management project for apartment complexes launched in 2009 in Madrid, Spain.
-In each apartment, a smart meter and the building's broadband infrastructure enable residents to manage their consumption of electricity, gas and water.
+In each apartment, a home energy controller uses monitoring devices and the building's broadband infrastructure to enable residents to manage their consumption of electricity, gas and water.
 The system also allows building managers and relevant authorities to monitor and manage energy use across different buildings and urban areas and provide a wider community view of energy consumption.
 It can provide, for example, real-time graphs displaying energy use, as well as comparison data.

 The pilot scheme is the beginning of a project that aims to incorporate such innovations as heating and cooling using geothermal and solar panel technologies.
-With the management and control systems, it is estimated that these innovations can deliver major energy savings.
+With the management and control systems, it is estimated that these innovations can deliver energy savings of between 75% and 85%.

-When it comes to power supplies themselves, "smart grids" allow electricity companies to limit losses, prevent outages and provide customers with real-time information they can use to manage their own energy use at home or at a business (see Box 1.4).
+And when it comes to power supplies themselves, "smart grids", allow electricity companies to limit losses, prevent outages, and provide customers with real-time information they can use to manage their own energy use at home or at a business.
 In addition, smart grids make it easier for locally generated electricity (including from renewable sources) to be integrated, stored and shared as demand fluctuates across the grid.
+Some studies in the United States have suggested that savings of between 10% and 25% in electricity demand are achievable through using smart grids - which in themselves can also be used to deliver broadband connectivity along with power supplies.